ClassicalMoser/eslint-plugin-import-boundaries/README.md

   rootDir: 'src',                    // Required: Root directory (default: 'src')
   boundaries: [                    // Required: Array of boundary definitions
     {
+      identifier: '@domain',        // Required: Canonical boundary identifier (should match alias when using alias style)
+                                    // Used for allowImportsFrom/denyImportsFrom and error messages
       dir: 'domain',                // Required: Relative directory path
       alias: '@domain',             // Required when crossBoundaryStyle is 'alias': Import alias (e.g., '@domain')
-      identifier: '@domain',        // Optional: Canonical boundary identifier (defaults to alias or dir)
-                                    // Used for allowImportsFrom/denyImportsFrom and error messages
+                                    // Used for import paths when crossBoundaryStyle is 'alias'
-                                    // Independent of path style - works for both alias and absolute modes
       // Domain is pure - denies all other boundaries
       severity: 'error',            // Optional: 'error' | 'warn' (overrides defaultSeverity for this boundary) },
     {
+      identifier: '@application',  // Required: Canonical boundary identifier
-      dir: 'application',
+      dir: 'application',           // Required: Relative directory path
-      alias: '@application',
+      alias: '@application',        // Required when crossBoundaryStyle is 'alias': Import alias
-      // identifier defaults to '@application' (from alias)
       allowImportsFrom: ['@domain'], // Application uses domain (deny-all by default)
                                       // References use boundary identifiers, not paths
       // Note: denyImportsFrom is redundant here - anything not in allowImportsFrom is already denied